Flashcards in Renal - Pathology Deck (154):

 Name two disease processes that are associated with diffuse cortical necrosis.

-Obstetric catastrophes, such as abruptio placentae, and septic shock
+Obstetric catastrophes, such as placental abruption, and septic shock

 Define diffuse cortical necrosis of the kidneys.